bstefanescu/qutejs/web/doc/docs/app/instance.md

 // define a service
 function UserManager(app) {
-    // define an user property and publish it as an async data model property (can take Promise as a value) app.defineAsyncProp('Session/user').inject(this, 'user');
+    // define an user property and publish it as the 'Session/user' application property app.defineProp('Session/user').inject(this, 'user');
 }
 UserManager.prototype = {
     login() {